vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 It's automatically generated anytime there is a push event to the [underlying Git repository](https://github.com/vmstan/vmstio).
 It uses an integrated CDN provided by Netlify.

-There are preview versions of the documentation which are generated automatically from Pull Requests made to the `main` branch on GitHub.
+There is a [staging version](https://staging-docs.vmst.io) of the documentation, which also generates automatically from pushes to the `staging` branch on GitHub.

-If you would like to edit or contribute to the documentation on this site, you may fork the site and submit Pull Requests.
+If you would like to edit or contribute to the documentation on this site, you may fork the site and submit pull requests to our staging branch.

 Please review our [contribution guide](https://github.com/vmstan/vmstio/docs.vmst.io/README.md) for more information.